New Brighton Borough Sanitary Authority

 Sewage bills are based on water usage. $46.20 is the base fee with a $3.60 fee for each thousand gallons of usage.
 Unpaid sewage bills will result in disconnection of water service.
 Additional charges will be added to an account for water service to be restored after disconnection.
 To start a sewage account, an application must be filed at the Beaver Falls Municipal Authority, 1425 8th Avenue, Beaver Falls.
 The Water Company will then forward the information to the Utility Billing Office.
 The Utility Billing Office does allow for one credit per year for the filling of swimming pools, this form is available online or by visiting the Utility Billing Office located on the first floor of the Municipal Building.

-Refuse and recycling service is provided by Valley Waste Service, Inc. for New Brighton Borough residents only.
+Refuse and recycling service is provided by Aiken Refuse for New Brighton Borough residents only.
 Residents of Pulaski and Daugherty Townships or Fallston Borough will have to contact their local municipal buildings to inquire about refuse service.
 Refuse fees are included in the quarterly bill.
-Rates are $15.15 a month ($45.45 per quarter).
+Rates are $27.00 a month ($81.00 per quarter).

 Since 2018, a stormwater fee has been levied to ensure that the storm sewer infrastructure in New Brighton Borough is well maintained and stormwater is adequately managed.
 The fee funds the operation and maintenance of the stormwater infrastructure, administration of New Brighton Borough’s federally mandated municipal permit requirements, and engineering design and construction of long term capital improvements.
 The stormwater fee will be charged to property owners in New Brighton Borough only.